Insight

 • Soybean oilcake and other solid residues (2304)

-• all headings of chapter 44 (click on this direct link)
+• all headings of Chapter 44 (click this direct link)

-• Pulp made of/with wood, except bamboo products and recovered products (waste/scrap) (Chapter 47)
+• Pulp from wood, excluding bamboo products and recovered products (waste/scrap) (Chapter 47)

-• Books, newspapers, pictures, graphic products, handwritten or typewritten documents and plans, made from (pulp) wood (for example, also photographs in wooden frames, wooden billboards).
+• Books, newspapers, pictures, graphic products, handwritten or typed documents and plans, from (pulp) wood (e.g. also photographs in wooden frames, wooden panels).
 (Chapter 49)

-• Seats (…), whether or not convertible into beds, and parts thereof, with parts (no quantitative restriction) of wood (9401)
+• Seating furniture (...), convertible into beds, with parts (no quantitative limitationfrom wood (9401)

 🛑 Which similar products are not affected? 🛑